TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/report-ligados-wireless-network-will-interfere-with-iridium-and-some-gps-services/" >🔗</a> **[SpaceNews]** Report: Ligado’s wireless network will interfere with Iridium and some GPS services
 - <a href="https://www.nasaspaceflight.com/2022/09/mls-spaceport-nova-scotia/" >🔗</a> **[NASASpaceflight]** Maritime Launch Services breaks ground on Canada’s first orbital launch site
 - <a href="https://spacenews.com/hawkeye-360-plans-new-funding-round-as-it-positions-to-go-public/" >🔗</a> **[SpaceNews]** HawkEye 360 plans new funding round as it positions to go public
 - <a href="http://www.nasa.gov/press-release/nasa-to-host-national-space-council-meeting-at-johnson-space-center" >🔗</a> **[NASA]** NASA to Host National Space Council Meeting at Johnson Space Center
 - <a href="https://spacenews.com/spacex-to-launch-five-spare-iridium-satellites/" >🔗</a> **[SpaceNews]** SpaceX to launch five spare Iridium satellites
-- <a href="https://arstechnica.com/science/2022/09/rocket-report-sls-launch-targeted-for-late-september-unique-view-of-falcon-9/" >🔗</a> **[Arstechnica]** Rocket Report: SLS launch targeted for late September, unique view of Falcon 9

 ### Launch-related News 🚀